Course Content

 R Introduction: Part I

-Great!
-So far, you know how to create a vector, assign names to values, and extract elements from it.
-The next thing we will consider is modifying: adding and deleting existing items from a vector.
+Excellent!
+You now know how to create a vector, name its values, and extract elements from it.
+The next step we will explore is how to modify a vector by adding new items to it or deleting existing ones.

-There are at least two ways to add a new value to an existing vector.
-Assume we have a vector named vec
+There are a couple of methods to add a new value to an existing vector.
+Suppose we have a vector named vec

-Using the second method, you can add new values and reassign them.
+With the second method, you can add new values and also reassign existing ones.
+For example, if you execute grades['Math'] <- 100

 .